ImperialCollegeLondon/FINESSE_simulating/README.md

 (If you are using a different shell, then there are other scripts in the `.venv/bin` folder you can use instead.)

+If you're going to use this package often you can add the above piece of code into your ./bashrc file (vi /home/<username>/.bashrc).

 ### 3) Install the developer dependencies

 Next you will want to install the dependencies for `fir_simulation_wrapper` along with the developer tools required to work on the project.